GeekyAnts/nativebase-docs/README.md

 1. Some changes may require a server restart to generate new files.
 (Pages in `docs` always do!)
 1. Edits to pages in `docs` will only be visible in the latest version of the documentation, called "Next", located under the `docs/next` path.

-Visit **http://localhost:3000/docs/next/YOUR-DOCS-PAGE** to see your work.
+Visit **http://localhost:3000/docs/next/YOUR-DOCS-PAGE** to see your work..

 ### Test the change